-In recognition of Sexual Violence and Domestic Violence Awareness months, April and October, UConn hosted several impactful week-long programs.
-Specifically, the Department of Residential Life, in collaboration with other university departments, hosted UConnsent Day.
-This important initiative increased awareness around topics such as consent, sexual violence, and healthy relationships.
-Several hundred students engaged in interactive activities, while having thoughtful conversations with staff and one another about how to promote healthy and safe relationships at UConn.
+In recognition of Sexual Violence and Domestic Violence Awareness months, April and October, UConn hosted several impactful, week-long programs.

 The Women's Center's annual Take Back the Night event, also in April, raised awareness about gender-based violence affecting members of the UConn community and provided support for survivor empowerment and healing.
-In October 2016, the Women's Center and the Violence Against Women Prevention Program hosted The Clothesline Project, a traveling visual display of t-shirts made by survivors and secondary survivors of sexual assault and/or relationship violence.
+In October 2017, the Women's Center and the Violence Against Women Prevention Program hosted The Clothesline Project, a traveling visual display of t-shirts made by survivors and secondary survivors of sexual assault and/or relationship violence.